-Some clients, job positions, or just a specific project do not require a lengthy and overly detailed proposal.
+Some clients, job positions, or specific projects do not require a lengthy and overly detailed proposal.

 Short proposals are generally sought when it comes to short projects.
-It is important for the client to see who is applying for the assignment, what do you do in general, and similar.
+It is essential for the client to see who is applying for the assignment, what do you do in general, and similar.

 What has also proven to be good practice is to demonstrate roughly in what way would you accomplish a task in question or solve a particular problem.